 3. Facebook Ads Manager & Power Editor.
 Using Facebook's more advanced features advertisers have the ability to target specific people, for example those who visited an event website, people who match the demographics of a target event attendees, or people who have friends who have indicated that they are going to, or are interested in an event.

 Re-targeting Ads: To target visitors who have already visited an event website, promoters will need to insert a piece of HTML code provided by Facebook that will track the visitor until he or she opens Facebook.
 Once the visitor is on Facebook, they will see an ad reminding them to register for the event.
+For more tips, check out this blog post on event retargeting.

 Ads Based On Demographic Information: For organizers hoping to reach a specific audience, Facebook allows advertisers to select various demographic and geographic filters.
 Some of those filters include age, gender, interests, relationship status, and location.